La Center School District Logo

 • Include required school safety policies and procedures;

-• Conduct inventory of all hazardous materials;
+• Conduct an inventory of all hazardous materials;

-• Provide information to all staff on the use of emergency supplies and alert procedures;
+• Provide information to all staff on the use of emergency supplies and alert procedures.

 Drills are an essential component of safety planning.
 Drills teach students and staff basic functional responses to potential threats and hazards.
 The four functional responses are adaptable and can be applied to a variety of situations.
 Additionally, some threats or hazards may require the use of more than one basic functional response.
 Therefore, each school in the district will conduct at least one safety-related drill per month, including summer months when school is in session with students.
 Drill planning and implementation shall consider and accommodate the needs of all students.